 My son, Hunter, is incredibly smart.
-I’m not saying that because I’m his mom, I’m saying that because he went into Kindergarten reading at a second grade reading level.
+I’m not saying that because I’m his mom.
+I’m saying that because he went into kindergarten readying at a 2nd grade reading level.

 He has always been ahead of his class and does reading and math in one to two grades higher than his.
 I would love to take credit for his genius, but realistically it’s all him.
 The kid has earned “A’s” in all his classes since he started school, and honestly he never really had to “try”, that is until Spring of this year.
 I recently got a call from his teacher to come in and talk to her that same day.
 I was nervous, anxious, and all sorts of worried because I didn’t know what was going on.
 Upon my arrival, Hunter couldn’t even look me in the face.
 My initial response was “Holy cow!
 My kid got in trouble!”
 Which if you knew Hunter, you would know he has never been in trouble in any kind of way his entire life, and he is 11.
 I sit at the table across from his teacher and ask what’s wrong?
 Is everything okay?